ROUND EARTH PUBLISHING www.round-earth.com

 Range-of-Motion Testing

-Excerpted with commentary from: Range-of-Motion Testing charts by Richard Finn and C. M. Shifflett.
+Excerpted with commentary from our Range-of-Motion Testing charts.
 See examples of shoulder and rotator cuff pain that these tests help evaluate.
 See also our sampler of cervical tests from the charts and typical neck and head pain patterns coming from muscles and fascia.
-Get all the tests on 2 wallcharts for office or dojo.
-Order here while they're still on sale!
+All these tests and more are available as a set of two wallcharts for office or dojo.
+Order here.

 Rotator Cuff and Shoulder Girdle Tests

-The following examples of muscle testing reveal muscle problems that may underlie rotator cuff or shoulder girdle pain and dysfunction.
-Always always get the appropriate medical attention and tests.
-An MRI is best for rotator cuff tears.
-Sonograms are reliable for detecting major tears (but not small ones).
+The following tests reveal muscle problems that may underlie shoulder pain and dysfunction.
+Always get appropriate medical attention and tests.
+(For rotator cuff tears, a sonograms for major tears, but not small ones; an MRI best detail.)
+But always check muscles.

 Mouth Wraparound Test